 My 5 year old got to use an eye dropper again which seems to be a favorite thing lately!

 Use a tray and add a thin layer of water to cover the bottom.
-Next use your eye dropper to drop the color oil in various patterns on top of the water.
+Next use your eye dropper to drop the colorful oil in various patterns on top of the water.

-Use a thicker than normal paper (card stock) and gently place on top of the surface of your creation.
+I suggest using a thicker than normal paper, like card stock, when oil painting with kids.
+Place the paper gently on top of the surface of your creation.

 The oils will now be absorbed into the paper along with the colors.

-Remove and let settle on a surface to dry out.
+Remove the paper and let it settle on a surface to dry out.